-Comparative Statics
+Comparative Statics on Pandering

-The potential multiplicity of pandering equilibria requires a selection criteria to perform comparative statics.
-To "stack the deck" against pandering we henceforth select the equilibrium that minimizes pandering, which yields the following comparative statics.
-(Figure 6 recreates Figure 5, identifying our equilibrium selection with a red dashed line.)
+The potential multiplicity of pandering equilibria requires a selection criteria to perform comparative statics; to "stack the deck" against pandering we henceforth select the equilibrium with the lowest level of pandering in the case of multiplicity.
+Figure 7 recreates Figure 6 and identifies our equilibrium selection with a red dashed line.

 Proposition 3.
-Equilibrium pandering is:
+Equilibrium pandering x_A^ :

-- decreasing when a misaligned lower court is more willing to comply (higher ideal threshold M or reversal costs εM) - increasing when full review becomes costlier (higher $\bar{k}$ ) - increasing when an aligned lower court fears reversal more (higher $\epsilon_A$ )
+- increases when full review becomes costlier in expectation (higher \bar{k}) - decreases when a misaligned lower court becomes more conservative (higher M) or